jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/10 - Avengers Endgame.md

 That's one heck of a climax.

-In {{< crosslink "Avengers: Infinity War" >}}, Thanos won.
+In [[Avengers: Infinity War]](), Thanos won.
 He snapped and half of the universe died--let's ignore the logistics of that.
 In Endgame, there's a chance--a very small chance--that they can fix it all.
 All they need is a little --

 > Tony Stark: [discussing the "Time Heist"] I believe the most likely outcome will be our collective demise.
 >